 Organic Africa Cowl Tank

-A flattering neckline and runched styling at the sides give our tank a slimming look that's perfect for the work day or a night on the town.
+A flattering neckline and ruched styling at the sides gives our tank a slimming look that's perfect for the work day or a night on the town.
 100% organic cotton, made by seamstresses in Kampala, Uganda.

 - 100% cotton

 - Neckline and armhole fabric intentionally left raw

 - Made in and fairly traded from Uganda

 |Sizing in inches / cm||Chest (around)||Length (from hem)||Waist|

 |L||36 / 91.4||22.5 / 57.1||33 / 83.8|